ChrisDaVillager/Project-1-Sales-Predictions/README.md

-# Sales Predictions for Outlets
+# Manufacturers Sales Predctions

-Model creation to provide predictions and data visualizations of food item sales per outlet.
+*Model creation to provide predictions and data visualizations of food item sales per outlet.*

-Author: Christopher Puccetti
+Author: **Christopher Puccetti**

 **Business Problem:**

-Being provided with the data, we ahd to cleanse the data thas was given to be able to make better predictions.
+Being provided with the data, we had to clean up unecessary data to provide our clientele with proper data visualizations and accurate sales predictions so our clientele can understand how their items will sell.

 **Methods**